IntentArchitect/Docs/articles/whats-new/2023/06/index.md

 - Intent.Application.ServiceImplementations 4.3.0

-### AspNetCore & AzureFunctions featuring 404 response types for entities not found
+### ASP.NET Core & AzureFunctions featuring 404 response types for entities not found

 CRUD-based patterns will now throw `NotFoundExceptions` when an Entity of given `id` could not be found.
 This will be intercepted by middleware to translate into a 404 `Not found` error but may contain additional error details around what kind of Entity could not be found with a given `id`.
 Also other Exception handling code patterns have received an update too.

-In the case for AspNetCore.NET applications, there is now an Exception Filter that will deal with all the known exceptions:
+In the case for ASP.NET Core applications, there is now an Exception Filter that will deal with all the known exceptions:

 ```c#
 public class ExceptionFilter : IExceptionFilter